-This work was partially funded by German Research Foundation (DFG), project No. 437702916.
-It was also supported by the Czech Ministry of Education (grants ESFRI RECETOX RI LM2018121, ESFRI ELIXIR CZ LM2018131, NPO Onco LX22NPO5102, e-INFRA LM2018140).
-Special thanks go to the expert from Loschmidt Laboratories, Masaryk University, Brno, for their participation in the evaluation and thorough and valuable feedback.
-We also thank Frank Böckler and his team from the Molecular Design and Pharmaceutical Biophysics group, University of Tübingen for providing task descriptions and feedback on the initial design of InVADo.
+Special thanks go to the experts from Loschmidt Laboratories, Masaryk University, Brno, for their participation in the evaluation and thorough and valuable feedback.
+The authors also thank Frank Böckler and his team from the Molecular Design and Pharmaceutical Biophysics group, University of Tübingen for providing task descriptions and feedback on the initial design of InVADo.